rajasegar/alacritty-themes/README.md

 ![alacritty-themes demo gif](demo.gif)

-Choose the theme from the list of options and press `Enter` to apply.
+Choose the theme from the list of options by typing the theme name and press `Enter` to apply.
 You can also navigate with `j` and `k` keys for up/down.
 The list of options are cycled through automatically so you can go to the last theme by just pressing `up arrow` key.
+The search is fuzzy so you can enter any part of the theme name to search.

 If no `alacritty.yml` is found in your `$HOME` path, it will ask you to create one.
 You can choose to create one by confirming (`y/n`) and apply the selected theme.